 - Pale skin.

 - Changes in taste or smell like loss of taste or smell have happened with this drug.
 This most often goes back to normal after this drug is stopped but may last for a long time or may never go back to normal.
-Call your doctor right away if you have a change in taste or loss of taste, weight loss without trying, change in mood like low mood (depression), or are not hungry.
+Call the doctor right away if your child has a change in taste or loss of taste, weight loss without trying, change in mood like low mood (depression), or is not hungry.

 - Belly pain.